c1flores/Professional-README-Generator/README.md

 ## Installation

-  - Fork repository
+  1. Fork and clone repository to local machine.
-  - Setup node project
-  - Install dependencies
-  - Ensure Inquirer package (version 8.2.4) is installed
+  2. Run ```npm i``` to install dependencies in local project directory.
 ## Usage

-  - Open integrated terminal in personal IDE
+  1. Open integrated terminal in personal IDE.
-  - Type "Node index.js"
+  2. Run "node index.js".
-  - Answer the prompts that follow
+  3. Answer the prompts that follow.
-  - A sampleREADME.md will be generated and stored in "utils" folder
+  4. A sampleREADME.md will be generated and stored in "utils" folder.